 - Licensed Home Child Care: the program operates in West, Central and South-end Ottawa for children 6 weeks to 12 years;

 - Children’s Village at Stoneway: a licensed kindergarten and school age child care program operating in Adrienne Clarkson School;

 - Children’s Village At Navan: a licensed preschool, kindergarten and school age child care program operating in Heritage School;

 - Children’s Village at Bridlewood: a licensed kindergarten and school age child care program in Bridlewood Community Elementary School;

 - Children’s Village at Klondike: a licensed kindergarten and school age child care program in South March Elementary School;

-- Transitions: is an innovative, child driven life skills/social skills summer program for 8-12 year old children operating throughout Ottawa;
+- Transitions: is an innovative, child driven life skills/social skills summer program for children ages 5 to 7 years (Juniors) and 8 to 12 years (Senior) operating throughout Ottawa;

 - Resource Centre: offers morning play groups for children, parents and providers, special events and resource kits for providers;

 - Parents Exploring Day Care Options (PEDCO): monthly information sessions;

 - Supported School Readiness: a partnership program between the Home Child Care Network of Ottawa and the Ottawa Catholic School Board, providing school readiness support for children entering Kindergarten in selected schools.